 However, UVA can lead to photoaging, including wrinkles.
 Both UVA and UVB increase the risk of skin cancer.

-If a product with a specific SPF effectively blocks UVB rays, this does not guarantee UVA protection.
+If a product with a specific SPF effectively blocks UVB rays, this

 For this reason, it is important to look for a suitable SPF, but also a broad-spectrum or full-spectrum lotion.